Kirui-Brian/file_metadata_analyser/REPORT_TEMPLATE.md

 ## 1. Executive Summary

-This project presents the development and implementation of a comprehensive File Metadata Analyzer, a digital forensics tool designed to extract, analyze, and demonstrate the importance of file metadata in investigative contexts.
+This project presents the development and implementation of a comprehensive File Metadata Analyser, a digital forensics tool designed to extract, analyze, and demonstrate the importance of file metadata in investigative contexts.
 The tool addresses the critical need for automated metadata analysis in digital forensics while highlighting privacy implications and anti-forensic techniques.

 **Key Achievements:**
 - Developed a multi-format metadata extraction tool supporting images, documents, and media files